Quantum encoder for fixed Hamming-weight subspaces: Sparse encoder

 \section{Sparse encoder}

-In this section we extend the construction of Sec. \ref{sec:hamming_weight} to the case of data with some sparsity structure.
-Notice that for a $d$-dimensional data vector $\vec{x}$ having only $s< d$ non-vanishing entries the HW-$k$ encoder of Sec. \ref{sec:hamming_weight} still uses $d-1$ parameterized gates, while a parameter-optimal amplitude encoder in this case would require only $s-1$ gate parameters.
+Here, we extend the construction of Sec. \ref{sec:hamming_weight} to the case of sparse data.
+For a $d$-dimensional data vector $\vecx$ having $s \ll d$ non-zero entries, the HW-$k$ encoder of Sec. \ref{sec:hamming_weight} still uses $d - 1$ parameterized gates.
+However, in this case, a parameter-optimal amplitude encoder, as expressed in Def. \ref{def:parameter_optimal}, would require only $s - 1$ gate parameters.